There’s Always Oregon

-“I just wish you guys would let me drive you there,” George pleaded.
+“I just wish you guys would let me drive you there,” pleaded George.

-“You can help, George,” Charlie said, “besides by making suggestions that neither Michaela or I like.
+“You can help, George,” said Charlie, “besides by making suggestions that neither Michaela or I like.
 You have a gun.”

 “You do, George?”
 Michaela exclaimed.
 “What kind?”